EngineHub/WorldEdit/README.md

    2. For the tasks, type in `runClient`
 3. Click OK
 4. Under the Run menu again, go to "Debug [your new task]".

+### Speeding up the Edit-Test-Edit-Test Cycle

+It's a little annoying have to restart the game to test your changes.
+The best way to reduce the time is to run the server instead (using `runServer` instead of `runClient`) and then reconnect to the server after restarting it.

 Submitting Your Changes
 ------------